What is Interjection in English Grammar?

 How to use Punctuation Marks for the specific Interjections?

-The different factors are metioned below,
+The different factors are mentioned below,

 1. If the Interjection is a mild expression, then you can use either a comma or a period.